toptensoftware/JsonKit/readme.md

 and we'd like to serialize a list of Shapes to Json like this:

 	[
-		{ "kind": "Rectangle", /* omitted */ },
+		{ "kind": "Rectangle", /* other rectangle properties omitted */ },
-		{ "kind": "Shape", /* omitted */ },
+		{ "kind": "Shape", /* other ellipse properties omitted */ },
 		// etc...
 	]

-In otherwords a key value in the dictionary for each object determines the type of object that needs to be instantiated for each element.
+In otherwords a value in the Json dictionary for each object determines the type of object that needs to be instantiated for each element.

-We can do this by firstly writing the element kind when saving using the IJsonWriting interface
+We can write out the shape kind by implementing the IJsonWriting interface which gets called before the other properties of the object are written:

     abstract class Shape : IJsonWriting
     {